stefanbylund/zxnext_layer2/README.md

 the SCCZ80 compiler still has its use during development since it compiles much faster than the SDCC compiler.

-**Tip:** To start the ZEsarUX emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options:
+**Tip:** To start the ZEsarUX emulator directly in Spectrum Next mode, start it with the following options:

 > zesarux --noconfigfile --machine tbblue --enabletimexvideo --tbblue-fast-boot-mode --quickexit --enable-esxdos-handler --esxdos-root-dir <virtual_mmc_root_folder>
   \<program\>.nex

-**Tip:** To start the CSpect emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options:
+**Tip:** To start the CSpect emulator directly in Spectrum Next mode, start it with the following options:

 > CSpect -w2 -tv -zxnext -mmc=<virtual_mmc_root_folder>/ \<my_program\>.nex